Sumac: In food

 During medieval times, primarily from the thirteenth to fifteenth centuries, sumac appeared in cookbooks frequently used by the affluent in Western Europe.
-One dish in particular called sumāqiyya, a stew made from sumac, was frequently anglicized as "somacchia" by Europeans.
+One dish in particular called sumāqiyya, a stew made from sumac, was frequently rendered as "somacchia" by Europeans.

 In North America, the smooth sumac (R. glabra), three-leaf sumac (R. trilobata), and staghorn sumac (R. typhina) are sometimes used to make a beverage termed "sumac-ade", "Indian lemonade", or "rhus juice".
 This drink is made by soaking the drupes in cool water, rubbing them to extract the essence, straining the liquid through a cotton cloth, and sweetening it.
 Native Americans also use the leaves and drupes of these sumacs combined with tobacco in traditional smoking mixtures.

 Dye and tanning agent

 The leaves and bark of most sumac species contain high levels of tannins and have been used in the manufacturing of leather by many cultures around the world.
 The Hebrew name og ha-bursaka'im means "tanner's sumac", as does the Latin name of R. coriaria.
 The leaves of certain sumacs yield tannin (mostly pyrogallol-type), a substance used in vegetable tanning.
 Notable sources include the leaves of R. coriaria, Chinese gall on R. chinensis, and wood and roots of R. pentaphylla.
 Leather tanned with sumac is flexible, light in weight, and light in color.
 One type of leather made with sumac tannins is morocco leather.

 The dyeing property of sumac needed to be considered when it was shipped as a fine floury substance in sacks as a light cargo accompanying heavy cargoes such as marble.
 Sumac was especially dangerous to marble: "When sumac dust settles on white marble, the result is not immediately apparent, but if it once becomes wet, or even damp, it becomes a powerful purple dye, which penetrates the marble to an extraordinary depth."

+Ibn Badis describes a formula for making red ink out of leeched sumac mixed with gum.